hotosm/fmtm/docs/DEV-2.-Backend.md

 The recommended way to run FMTM is with Docker.
 You can also develop on your local machine outside of Docker, see below.

-> NOTE: If you haven't yet downloaded the Repository and setup your environment variables, please check the [Development](https://github.com/hotosm/fmtm/blob/main/docs/DEV-1.-Getting-Started.md) wiki page.
+> NOTE: If you haven't yet downloaded the Repository and setup your environment variables, please check the [Getting Started](https://github.com/hotosm/fmtm/blob/main/docs/DEV-1.-Getting-Started.md) wiki page.

 Now let's get started!